Pompeii City

 Religion and Worship

+Pompeii city life revolved around a rich tapestry of public worship and private devotion.
 Pompeii was a polytheistic city with temples dedicated to numerous deities including Jupiter, Apollo, Venus, Isis, and others.
 The city's religious landscape reflected its multicultural heritage, with traditional Roman cults existing alongside Greek and Egyptian influences.
-The Temple of Isis, beautifully restored after the earthquake of 62 AD, demonstrates the popularity of Eastern mystery religions in the Roman world.
+The Temple of Isis, beautifully restored after the earthquake of 62 AD, demonstrates the popularity of Eastern mystery religions in this pompeii city and across the Roman world.

 Explore Culture Topics